If you or someone you know has been the victim of a crime:

 Under this statute the victim has the right to be treated with dignity and respect to be informed about available services, victim's compensation, and their role in the criminal justice system should he/she choose to file a police report.

 What is the role of the Victim Advocate?

 The victim advocate is called upon to provide emotional support and assistance to the victim of a crime.
 Advocates provide crisis and short term counseling as well as assistance with any problems victims or witnesses may experience because of the crime itself or related court appearances.
 The victim advocate can assist the victim with impact statements, crime compensation forms, and provide verification of the crime to proper university faculty and staff.
 The victim advocate holds confidentiality in high regard and will not release information without the student's consent.

 Information & Referrals

 Assault & Battery

-If it is after 5pm of the weekend, please call FAMU Public Safety at 599-3256 and ask for assistance from the on-call victim advocate.
+If it is after 5pm or the weekend, please call FAMU Public Safety at 599-3256.

 Request a Program

-The Victim Advocate Program/Counseling Services offers educational workshops/presentations to classe and campus organizations.
+The Victim Advocate Services/Counseling Services offers educational workshops/presentations to classe and campus organizations.
 Examples of presenations are sexual assault, healthy and unhealthy relationships, relationship violence, and how to help a friend who has been a victim.
-To request a presentation, please fill out the Request a Program form and email it to firstname.lastname@example.org or drop it off at the Office of Counseling Services at 101 Sunshine Manor (house across from Tucker Hall).
+To request a presentation, please fill out the Request a Program form and email it to email@example.com or drop it off at the Office of Counseling Services at 636 Gamble Street (across from FAMU Village).
 It is recommended that you give two weeks notice for program requests.